Australia sending troops, police to Solomons amid unrest

 Prime Minister Scott Morrison said the deployment would include a detachment of 23 federal police officers and up to 50 more to provide security at critical infrastructure sites, as well as 43 defense force personnel, a patrol boat and at least five diplomats.

-The first personnel were to arrive Thursday night with more on Friday, and the deployment was expected to last for a few weeks, Morrison said.
+The first personnel were to arrive Thursday night with more going on Friday, and the deployment was expected to last for a few weeks, Morrison said.

 “Our purpose here is to provide stability and security,” he said.